 And as you know, your landing pages and business will eventually suffocate without quality

 But all traffic isn’t identical in quality.

-What I’m trying to say is that high-intent traffic (traffic that’s proactively looking for what you have to offer) is always better than low-intent traffic, but also much more expensive to acquire.
+What I’m trying to say is that high-intent traffic (people that are proactively looking for what you offer) is always better than low-intent traffic, but it’s also much more expensive to acquire.